tpaquier/advanced_ml_proj/README.md

 Lastly, the notebook 'try_sklearn' contains the tentative we made to apply sklearn's function OneClassSVM to different datasets to reproduce the desired results.

 In order to reproduce our results, it is sufficient to run each notebook, we made them independent so the order doesn't matter.
+Nevertheless, as we didn't fix a random state in order not to overfit a particular dataset, the results may change a little.